WASdev/sample.batch.bonuspayout/docs/Maven-integration.md

 # Building and running with Maven

-This sample features a fairly complete automation using [Apache Maven](http://maven.apache.org/) to set up and execute a small set of integration tests against a Liberty server.
+This sample features a somewhat complete automation using [Apache Maven](http://maven.apache.org/) to set up and execute a small set of integration tests against a Liberty server.

 In addition to compiling and packaging the Java application into a WAR, the Maven automation performs all these tasks: